idega/idega.github.com/egov.md

 Municipalities
 --------------

 Several specialiced modules have been developed for municipal specialized processes such as for elementary school registration/choice, school meals, childcare homes, music schools, after-school care, seminars, property tax handling, car parking etc. In some cases this has been integrated with e-certificates for digital signatures of contracts.
-This is all integrated into the national/regional citizen registry and all cases are collected in a central case registry that is linked to each citizens' personal view in the portal.
+This is all integrated into the national/regional citizen registry and all cases are collected in a central case registry that is linked to each citizens personal view in the portal.

 The diagram illustrates how some of these modules are built on-top of the core idega platform